Weekend ice storm glazes central US

 On the southern side of the storm, warmer air may allow severe thunderstorms and heavy rain to develop in Texas on Sunday.

-The storm will push north and then east and impact cities like Chicago, Green Bay, and Detroit on Monday.
+The storm will push north and then east and impact cities like Chicago, Green Bay and Detroit on Monday.
 It will then head to Rochester, New York, and Springfield, Massachusetts, on Tuesday into Wednesday, said CNN meteorologist Allison Chinchar.

 Flooding is expected to return to Northern California by midweek.
 The Pacific Northwest looks to receive over 10 inches of rain through next Sunday.